fgittins/MontePython/README.md

 # MontePython
-A collection of Markov chain Monte Carlo techniques.
+A Markov chain-Monte Carlo (MCMC) sampler written in Python.
+The current basic implementation is based on [emcee](https://github.com/dfm/emcee).